willstepp/writings/hunger/hunger-notes.md

 END: At the end describe the snow underfoot.
 Describe the people on their knees.
 Describe her son.
 Holding him.
 Describe the joyous voices.
 The girl observes.
 The tree itself.
 The fruit.
 The baskets.
 Kulsathee.
 The children laughing.
+"How strange, mama.
+How strange in winter for the fruit to grow." as the way to reveal the tree.

 FINAL LAKE: At his final trip to the lake.
 Wonders whether he should stay on the mountain.